10 of the Best Tips for Your Mexico City Travel Guide [2025]

 Mexico City is generally quite safe for travelers.
 Like any large city, some areas are rougher than others, but you are unlikely to visit those spots during your trip.

-As travelers, we have a lot of privileges that many locals in Mexico do not, especially when it comes to the areas of the city we visit and travel through and the methods we use to do so.
+As travelers, we have more privileges than locals in Mexico, especially regarding the areas we visit and how we do so.
 If you discuss Mexico City safety with Mexicans, you’ll likely get a different perspective than when you discuss it with extranjeros.

-Bad things do happen in the city (and everywhere in the world), but we have the flexibility to mitigate a lot of risks.
+Negative things do happen in the city (and everywhere in the world), but we have the flexibility to mitigate many risks.
 Sure, maybe there’s a chance that some of us are more of a “target” for petty crime because we stick out, but we also have the privilege of staying in nice neighborhoods, opting for private transportation, etc.

-All this to say, Mexico City is a great destination for solo travelers.
+All the more reason to say, Mexico City is a wonderful destination for solo travelers.
 But always take standard safety precautions and follow these solo travel safety tips to protect yourself.

 Read All of My Mexico City Travel Blogs